The-Heidi-Suite/heidi.microservices/docs/TRANSLATIONS.md

 The translation library (`@heidi/translations`) provides database-backed translations for entity content (listings, cities, categories, etc.) with automatic translation via DeepL integration.
 This is separate from `@heidi/i18n`, which handles static UI/notification messages stored in JSON files.

+### Source Language Tracking

+Each translatable entity (listing, category, tile, parking space) maintains a `languageCode` field that indicates the **source language** of the original content.
+This is critical for accurate DeepL translations:

+- **User-created content**: The `languageCode` is automatically set from the user's device/request language (via `Accept-Language` header or i18n service)
+- **Integration-created content**: The `languageCode` is set based on the integration's source language (e.g., `'de'` for Destination One/Mobilithek data)
+- **Translation jobs**: When publishing translation jobs, the entity's `languageCode` is used as the `sourceLocale` parameter for DeepL, ensuring accurate translation from the correct source language

 ## Architecture

 ### Components